Sibu

-Sibu was founded by James Brooke in 1862 when he built a fort in the town to fend off attacks by the indigenous Dayak people.
-Following this, a small group of Chinese Hokkien people settled around the fort to carry out business activities safely in the town.
-In 1901, Wong Nai Siong led a large scale migration of 1,118 Fuzhou Chinese people from Fujian, China into Sibu.
-The first hospital in Sibu, as well as the Sibu bazaars, were built by the Brooke government.
-The Lau King Howe Hospital and a number of Methodist schools and churches were built in the 1930s.
-However, the town of Sibu was burnt to the ground twice, in 1889 and in 1928, but it was rebuilt after that.
-During the Japanese occupation of Sarawak, the Japanese installed a new Resident in Sibu in June 1942 and Sibu was renamed to "Sibu-shu" in August 1942.
-After the Japanese surrender in 1945, Sarawak was ceded to the British as a Crown Colony.
-This had caused dissatisfaction amongst young Melanau people in Sibu who were pro-independence.
-As a result, the second British Governor of Sarawak, Sir Duncan George Stewart, was assassinated by Rosli Dhoby when he visited Sibu in December 1949.
-Rosli was later hanged to death at Kuching Central Prison in 1950.
-Sibu and the Rajang basin also became the centre of communist activities from 1950, which continued even after the Sarawak independence in 1963.
-A Rajang Security Command (RASCOM) was then established to curb communist activities in the area.
-Communist insurgency in Sarawak was significantly impaired in 1973 and later ended in 1990.
-Sibu was upgraded to municipality status in 1981.
-The city received a royal visit in September 2001.
-The city is also a gateway to the Sarawak Corridor of Renewable Energy (SCORE) since 2008.
-In 2011, the 110th anniversary of Fuzhou settlement was celebrated in Sibu.
+The city's history dates back to its founding in 1862 by James Brooke, who built a fort to protect against attacks by indigenous Dayak people.
+Subsequently, a small group of Chinese Hokkien settlers established themselves around the fort, engaging in various business activities.
+In 1901, Wong Nai Siong led a significant migration of 1,118 Fuzhou Chinese from Fujian, China, to Sibu.
+Over time, infrastructure development took place, including the construction of the first hospital, Sibu bazaars, Methodist schools, and churches.

+Sibu faced significant challenges in its history, enduring fires in 1889 and 1928 that destroyed the town.
+However, it was successfully rebuilt on both occasions.
+During the Second World War, Sibu fell under Japanese occupation, resulting in a renaming of the city to "Sibu-shu" in August 1942.
+After the Japanese surrender in 1945, Sarawak became a British Crown Colony.
+This led to unrest among young Melanau individuals in Sibu who were in favour of independence, culminating in the assassination of Sir Duncan George Stewart, the second British governor of Sarawak, during his visit to Sibu in December 1949.
+The perpetrator, Rosli Dhoby, was subsequently executed in 1950.

+In the post-war period, Sibu and the Rajang basin became a center of communist activities, which continued even after Sarawak gained independence in 1963.
+The establishment of the Rajang Security Command (RASCOM) aimed to curb communist activities in the area, and the communist insurgency in Sarawak was eventually suppressed in 1973, coming to a complete end in 1990.

+Sibu achieved municipality status in 1981 and received a royal visit in September 2001.
+Additionally, it has served as a gateway to the Sarawak Corridor of Renewable Energy (SCORE) since 2008.
+The city celebrated the 110th anniversary of the Fuzhou settlement in 2011.

-Sibu is the main tourist gateway to the Upper Rajang River, with its small riverine towns and its many Iban and Orang Ulu longhouses.
-Among notable landmarks in Sibu are Wisma Sanyan, the tallest building in Sarawak, Lanang Bridge (one of the longest river bridges in Sarawak) and the biggest town square in Malaysia, near Wisma Sanyan.
-The Lau King Howe Hospital Memorial Museum is the first and the only medical museum in Malaysia.
-Sibu Central Market is the biggest indoor market in Sarawak.
-Some tourists attractions in Sibu are the Sibu Heritage Centre, Tua Pek Kong Temple, Bawang Assan longhouses, Sibu Old Mosque, Jade Dragon Temple, Bukit Aup Jubilee Park, Bukit Lima Forest Park, Sibu Night Market, Borneo Cultural Festival (BCF), and Sibu International Dance Festival (SIDF).
-Timber and shipbuilding industries are the two major economic activities in Sibu.
+Sibu serves as a prominent hub for tourism in the Upper Rajang River region, renowned for its scenic riverine towns and traditional longhouses inhabited by the Iban and Orang Ulu ethnic groups.
+Noteworthy landmarks within the city include Wisma Sanyan, recognised as the tallest edifice in Sarawak, and Lanang Bridge, acclaimed as one of the lengthiest river bridges in the state.
+Sibu also features the largest town square in Malaysia, adjacent to Wisma Sanyan.
+Of historical significance is the Lau King Howe Hospital Memorial Museum, distinguished as Malaysia's inaugural and sole medical-themed museum.
+Equally prominent is the Sibu Central Market, a sprawling indoor marketplace recognised as the largest of its kind in Sarawak.
+Tourist attractions in Sibu encompass the Sibu Heritage Centre, Tua Pek Kong Temple, Bawang Assan longhouses, Sibu Old Mosque, Jade Dragon Temple, Bukit Aup Jubilee Park, and Bukit Lima Forest Park.
+The city also hosts vibrant cultural events such as the Borneo Cultural Festival (BCF) and the Sibu International Dance Festival (SIDF).
+Economically, Sibu thrives on the timber and shipbuilding industries, which have historically been central to its economic landscape.